Chapter 9. Connection Points

 naming convention.
 Various versions of MFC, MKTYPLIB, and MIDL have

-macro couldn’t assume a prefix, so
+generated different prefixes to a dispinterface.
+The CONNECTION_POINT_ENTRY macro couldn’t assume a prefix, so

 you had to specify the IID explicitly.
-By default, ATL uses the __uuidof
+By default, ATL uses the __uuidof keyword to obtain the IID for a class.

-The END_CONNECTION_MAP
+The END_CONNECTION_MAP macro generates

 an end-of-table marker and code that returns the address of the